tegandbiscuits/lets-learn-rails-talk/use-rails.md

 ```

 Note:
-* Let's first implement the setting of the task group.
+* Let's first implement the setting of the task group
+* This is a little complicated since we need it to go about doing this in a few ways

+* First we'll check for an ID param being set
+  * Generally this will be from the URL (`/task_groups/:id`)
-* If the route has an ID for the task group, then we'll use that task group, otherwise we'll create a new one
+* When we have the ID param, we'll try to find that task group
-* Note that this is just a new instance of a task group
-  * It's not saved until we tell it to be saved
+  * A cool thing about this is that if one isn't found, Rails will handle making this be a 404 response

+* Next, we'll check if we're doing a create action
-* It's worth pointing out that `find` will raise an error if there isn't a task group with that ID
+* If we are, we're going to make a new task group instance with the params that will be given
-* However, Rails will understand that when that specific error is raised, it should return a 404 response instead of an error
+* Note that this doesn't save the task group, just gives us an instance to work with

+* In neither of those scenarios, we create a minimal instance
+* This is mainly so we can pass it around without having `nil` errors

 ---

 ## Task Group Params

+Note:
+* Alright, we referenced the `task_group_params` method in the last bit, so let's implement that

 ```rb